juanitomint/awsprofile/README.md

 This code is released under MIT license

 ## Acknolewdements
-This tool is inspired by ivours a coworker and a friend of mine https://github.com/ivours/awsprofile
+This tool is inspired by @ivours a coworker and a friend of mine https://github.com/ivours/awsprofile